Msallata: History

 The history of the city dates back to the Roman Ages where it was mentioned as Misfe, a station between Leptis Magna and Tarhunah.
 At the end of the First World War, the agreement on establishing the Tripolitanian Republic was signed in the city on November 16, 1918.

+Anti-Jewish riots erupted in Tripolitania, then part of British-administered Libya, in November 1945 against the backdrop of general economic difficulties, and in al-Kusbat, many Jews converted to Islam to protect themselves from being massacred.

-Refugees from Msallata founded Ahisamakh in 1950.
+Jewish refugees from Msallata founded Ahisamakh, Israel, in 1950.

 People

 Most residents of Msallata are not originally from the city, but from other cities.
 People in Mssallata are conservative and observant of Islamic laws, as in most Libyan cities.

-In a recent official census, Msallata has population of 79,709.
+In a recent official census, Msallata has a population of 79,709.

 Administrative divisions

 Msallata is divided into the districts of Qasabath, Cendara, Wadnah, Banilathe, Zafran, Algaleel, Elwatah, Akasha, Al-Hadirat, Al-Shafeen, Zawiyat as-Samah, Banimeslem, Gereem, Ghrarat, Mrad, Al-Swadnyah and Al-Zarruq.

 The city was a part of Al-Mergheb Governorate, but after the uprising in Libya, it became an independent governorate.
 The telephone code of the city is 053.